2 The Basics II: Accidentals and Beats

 - Fill in the table using the correct note(s).
 Be sure to beam notes that require beaming.

-As long as the summation of note values equals one beat, we can combine any combination of notes to equal one beat.
+As long as the total of note values equals one beat, we can combine any notes to equal one beat (Example 2.7.1).

 Example 2.7.1.
 Combinations

 Notice the clef used in Example 2.7.1.
 It is called a neutral clef or percussion clef.
-The neutral clef means that there are no pitches.
-It is often used with a single-line staff, as opposed to the five-line staff we use for pitches.
-There is another way to draw the percussion clef, which is shown in Example 2.7.2.
+The neutral clef indicates that there are no pitches.
+It is often used with a single-line staff, unlike the five-line staff typically used for pitches.
+Another way to draw the percussion clef is shown in Example 2.7.2.

-Beaming is sometimes difficult for students, so we will break down each example above.
+Beaming can be challenging for students, so we will analyze each example above step by step.

-- Example 2.7.1A: Combining an eighth note (one flag) with two sixteenth notes (two flags) results in one long beam connecting all the notes (because they have at least one flag) and a second beam connecting only the two sixteenth notes (because only they have two flags).
+- Example 2.7.1A: Combining an eighth note (one flag) with two sixteenth notes (two flags) creates one long beam connecting all the notes (since they all have flags) and a second beam connecting only the two sixteenth notes (because they have two flags).

-- A dash indicates that the rhythm syllable is to be held out.
+- A dash shows that the rhythmic syllable should be held out.

-- Example 2.7.1C: Sixteenth notes are on both ends and the eighth note is in the middle.
+- Example 2.7.1C: Sixteenth notes are at both ends, with the eighth note in the middle.

-- One beam connects all three notes because all three notes have at least one flag.
+- One beam connects all three notes because each has at least one flag.

 - Because the sixteenth notes are not paired with another sixteenth note, their second flag cannot be beamed.
 The second sixteenth flag is represented by a shortened beam, which points inward.

-- Example 2.7.1D: A dotted eighth note, which is equal to three sixteenth notes, is paired with a sixteenth note to complete the beat.
+- Example 2.7.1D: A dotted eighth note, which equals three sixteenth notes, is paired with a sixteenth note to complete the beat.

 - Both the dotted eighth note and the sixteenth note have at least one flag, so one beam connects the notes.

 - The sixteenth note has two flags but is not paired with another sixteenth note.
-Its second sixteenth flag is represented by a shortened beam, which points inward.
+Its second flag is shown as a shortened beam that points inward.

 - Example 2.7.1E: This is the opposite of Example 2.7.1D.